 Skip to main content

 Dementia.
-We care
+We care.

 Posted on 16th December 2011

 Dementia.
-We care
+We care.

 16 December 2011

 Dementia.
-We care
+We care.

-At Helping Hands’ training centre we instruct our carers in how best to care for people with dementia and how to help provide the right support to their families.
+At Helping Hands’ training and assessment centre we instruct our carers in how best to care for people with dementia and how to help provide the right support to their families.
 The right Dementia care often prevents unnecessary hospitalisation, which aside from the clear benefits to the individual, means that hospital beds remain free for others.

 David Jones